rmbass3/overstock_app/README.md

-#Overstock Discount Flooring
+# Overstock Discount Flooring

-Website created using React framework.
+Website for Overstock Discount Flooring created using the React framework.